-- Currently, full-text search supports LOOKUP statements only. - The full-text index name must starts with nebula and can contain only numbers, lowercase letters, and underscores. - If there is a full-text index on the tag/edge type, the tag/edge type cannot be deleted or modified. - ullet The type of properties must be STRING or FIXED_STRING . - Full-text index can not be applied to search multiple tags/edge types. - Sorting for the returned results of the full-text search is not supported.
-Data is returned in the order of data insertion. - Full-text index can not search properties with value NULL. - Altering Elasticsearch indexes is not supported at this time. - The pipe operator is not supported. - WHERE clauses supports full-text search only working on single terms. - Make sure that you start the Elasticsearch cluster and Nebula Graph at the same time.
+- Currently, full-text search supports LOOKUP statements only. - The full-text index name must starts with nebula\ and can contain only numbers, lowercase letters, underscores, and strings no longer than 256 bytes. - If there is a full-text index on the tag/edge type, the tag/edge type cannot be deleted or modified. - The type of properties must be STRING or FIXED\STRING. - Full-text index can not be applied to search multiple tags/edge types. - Sorting for the returned results of the full-text search is not supported.
+Data is returned in the order of data insertion. - Full-text index can not search properties with value NULL. - Altering Elasticsearch indexes is not supported at this time. - $\bullet$ The pipe operator is not supported. - ullet where clauses supports full-text search only working on single terms. - Make sure that you start the Elasticsearch cluster and Nebula Graph at the same time.
 If not, the data writing on the Elasticsearch cluster can be incomplete. - It may take a while for Elasticsearch to create indexes.
-If Nebula Graph warns no index is found, wait for the index to take effect (however, the waiting time is unknown and there is no code to check). - NebulaGraph clusters deployed with K8s do not have native support for the full-text search feature.
-However, you can manually deploy the feature yourself.
+If Nebula Graph warns no index is found, wait for the index to take effect (however, the waiting time is unknown and there is no code to check). - $\bullet$ Nebula Graph clusters deployed with K8s do not support the full-text search feature.